Let's get a little controversial...

 But...don't Tesla owners pay for the destination charging network as part of buying the EV?

 Depending on when you bought a Tesla, you may (or may not) receive free charging at some destination and supercharger points.
 Sure, some of the purchase cost of that vehicle goes towards paying for the infrastructure.
 But, realistically, not every Tesla charge point will be used 24/7 by Tesla owner.

 At least not now.
-However, things will get a tad more competitive when 40,000 Tesla Model 3s hit Aussie roads.
+However, things will get a tad more competitive as more and more Tesla Model 3s hit Aussie roads.